fredvs/uoslib/readme.txt

 Included in the package:
 .
 Examples using system native (FPC, Python) and Java native library (Java class).
+.
+Binary of audio libraries used by uos for various OS.

 See you at uos forum:
 http://uos.2369694.n4.nabble.com